jmonster/podhnologic/README.md

 - `wav`: pcm_s16le (should we be doing something different?)
 - `mp3`: 320kbps

-The `--ipod` flag is a shortcut for 256 AAC since that's typically the best choice for an iPod
+The `--ipod` flag is shorthand for 256kbps AAC

 ## performance

-Runs as many threads as your machine; it's very fast.
-With 10 cores, it's 10x faster than Apple Music at converting ALAC to AAC.
+Since iTunes is single-threaded, this script runs `X`-times faster while utilizing the same encoder on an machine with `X` cores

 ## how?

 ### requirements

 - [ffmpeg](https://ffmpeg.org) must be installed, or at least located locally, such that you can specify with the path with `--ffmpeg` option.
 Uses your system path by default.
-- [node & npm](https://nodejs.org/en) is used to executed and run this tool; they must be installed such that the `npx` command succeeds.
-You may use [pnpx](https://pnpm.io/installation) instead, if you prefer.
+- [node.js](https://nodejs.org) is used to executed and run this tool; they must be installed such that the `npx` command succeeds.

 There are no other dependencies.